Skip to main content

 Response Handling

-The proxy returns the upstream response to the client as-is.
-No modification of status codes, headers, or body is required.
+Your proxy returns the upstream response to the client as-is.
+No modification of status codes, headers, or body is required in your proxy.
+For subpath deployments, the Corti web app runtime base path shim handles its own URL rewriting before the response reaches your proxy.

 WebSocket Forwarding